 Lead academic: Dr G Ren

-Supporting Academic: Dr J Stairs and Dr A Chrysanthou
+Supporting Academic: Prof P J Hogg (University of Manchester) and Dr A Chrysanthou

 Period: August 2005 – May 2010

 Collaborators: BRE, Menzolit and Interscience

 Fibre reinforced polymeric and ceramic composites are now used in many application areas where the fire performance is of critical importance.
 Transport applications such as interior panels for passenger aircraft, trains, buses and ships are subject to severe regulatory requirements with specified factors such as heat release, smoke emission, flame spreading and fire resistance, etc.